How many estimates should I get for my remodeling project?

-Additionally, we often find that a client may casually mention a brick laid patio to one contractor during the bidding process while another contractor – having not received any information – uses instead flagstone and the labor required to lay it for their job costing.
-So the two bids may look vastly different based on differing kinds and quality of materials used to estimate costs.
-Essentially, you must keep in mind that two bids – while they cover the same scope of work – are often still like comparing apples to oranges.
+It’s important to note that we often find when a client interviews multiple contractors, they may casually mention a brick laid patio to one contractor while another contractor – having not received any information – uses instead flagstone and the labor required to lay flagstone for their job costing.
+Suddenly the two estimates look vastly different based on differing kinds and quality of materials used to estimate costs.
+In other words, while both contractors may be quoting the same verbal scope of work - you are often still left comparing apples to oranges.

 Should I plan for more money than the contract price?

 We recommend reserving an additional 5-10 percent to cover the costs of overages on allowances (like choosing a more expensive marble for your countertop than anticipated) and unforeseen issues (like discovering wood rot or termite damage) once construction is underway.

 How should I go about getting started?

 To gain a better “big picture” perspective, you should visit our Process page.
 That said, whether you’ve architectural plans in hand or nothing more than a Pinterest picture locked in your mind, we can step in and begin working with you at any point.

 Do I always have to have plans for my project?

 The answer to this question is easy…yes and no!
 Every project needs a plan.
 However, we are happy to develop those plans on your behalf.
 Depending on the nature of your project (a new home vs. an addition vs. a bathroom remodel) we may engage an architect at some point.
 If you are keeping within the existing footprint of your bedroom, kitchen, etc. we will develop plans with our in-house designer under the purview of a Pre Construction Design Agreement.